hays-hutton/hays-hutton.github.io/_posts/2014-10-19-banksy-advertising.markdown

 >
 >- [Banksy][1]

-How about that!
+How bout that!
 Your attention is an asset that they are taking from you for nothing in exchange.
 That's not a very good deal.

 You may have heard the following too.